 New Imaging and Analysis

 We used ultraviolet light to locate areas of aged adhesive.
-This technique uses a light source with a shorter wavelength than visible light.
-It can induce fluorescence in materials such as coatings, adhesives, and certain colorants on artifacts.
+This technique uses a light source with a shorter wavelength than visible light, which can induce fluorescence in materials such as coatings, adhesives, and certain colorants on artifacts.
 Images can then be captured using a camera equipped with a specific lens filter.

 In the image below, traces of adhesive and fills are recognizable by their bright white fluorescence, particularly around the pendant spiral ornaments.
 We can also see a significant amount of dust on the surface, which emphasized the need for surface cleaning.